AlayaCare/github-actions/terraform-module-release-labels/README.md

 - `release/minor` (🟡 #FBCA04) - Indicates the PR should trigger a minor release on merge
 - `release/patch` (🔵 #C5DEF5) - Indicates the PR should trigger a patch release on merge

+## Purpose

+These labels work in conjunction with the [Terraform Semantic Versioning Release](../terraform-semver-release/README.md) action to automate versioning of Terraform modules.
+When a PR is merged, the semantic versioning action will check for these labels and create a new release with the appropriate version bump.

 ## Usage

 ### Option 1: Include the workflow directly